Pexels / Karolina Grabowska

 Take a look at how some hospitality businesses are dealing with this issue.
 My favorite Laguna Beach luxury resort, Montage, switched to bamboo toothbrushes and combs as guest toiletries to eliminate single-use plastics.
 They’ve also eliminated newspapers and print magazines, offering guests a press app upon check-in that provides thousands of publications worldwide—no more newspapers in the trash.

-Last year, Crystal Cruise lines announced the 100-percent elimination of plastics straws across its entire fleet as the company figured out how to use less plastic.
+Crystal Cruise lines announced the 100-percent elimination of plastic straws across its entire fleet as the company figured out how to use less plastic.
 Marriott International announced it would completely eliminate plastic straws and stirrers from its properties worldwide.
 The company estimated it uses about 1 billion straws and 250 million stirrers per year across more than 65,000 locations.
 American Airlines and Starbucks also announced they are phasing out their plastic straws to show us all how to use less plastic.

 What’s all the fuss?
 It takes 1,000 years for a plastic bag to decompose.
 Plastic bottles take 450 years to completely break down.